5 Important Steps to Take When a Customer Won’t Pay for Services

 4. Pursue legal action

-If you’ve done your best to get in touch, resent invoices, and reached out with reminders but the customer still won’t pay, it may be time to pursue legal action.
+If you’ve done your best to get in touch, resent invoices, and reached out with reminders but the customer still won’t pay, it may be time to end the working relationship and pursue legal action.

 Your first option is to hire an attorney to reach out to the client on your behalf.
 They can send a letter requesting immediate payment, including copies of the initial contract and invoices as proof of the terms of the agreement between you and the client.
 A lawyer can also help if you choose to move forward with a lien or lawsuit against the client who is refusing to pay.